buckn/MAHacksV/README.md

 	cordova build electron

-The electron application's installer should be in the /MAHacksV/MAHacksV/platforms/build/ directory
+The electron application's installer should be in the /MAHacksV/MAHacksV/platforms/build/ directory.